usc-isi-digelements/icon-button/README.md

 # icon-button

 A Polymer Element showing a stylized icon button.
+Use `stylized-icon` if you do not need click/tap behavior.

 ### Example
 ```js